COO & Co-Founder, DemandFarm

 - Level of Interaction: Customer Success managers are often responsible for driving the success of multiple (or all) clients at once.
 This means that they do not need to focus on one or two customers in particular.
 Instead, they try to improve entire processes, concepts, or strategies for a high-level effect.

 - Timeline of Results: Since Customer Success is a long-term strategy that demands pan organization buy-in, it can take a few months for tangible results to kick in.
-Though this can be significantly better than in the case of pure Key Account Management.
+Though this can be significantly better than in the case of pure Account Management Process.

 How Can Key Account Managers Increase Customer Success?

-When it comes to Key Account Management, Customer Success becomes a function of how well Key Account Managers can work together with customers to develop long-term relationships.
+When it comes to Strategic Account Management, Customer Success becomes a function of how well key account Managers can work together with customers to develop long-term relationships.
 Since they are dealing with the most revenue-rich customers, certain principles or practices become the bedrock for growth to propel:

 - Fostering a culture of clear communication: Communication as a culture is a must for CS to thrive.
 Account Managers must be able to scope customer expectations and concerns before proactively addressing them with clear action plans.
 They should also vividly layout precise communication plans for every key account and identify key touchpoints for effective strategy updates.